Expand description

 Maturin, PyO3’s dedicated build tool.
 Since Python

-packages typically come with “batteries included,” the gamut
+packages typically come with “batteries included,” the gamut feature is

 also enabled when building the Python extension module.
 However, the tty